MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/answer-analytics-usage-reports.md

 :::image type="content" source="media/usage-reports/answer-analytics-q&a-usage-user-queries.png" alt-text="A dashboard showing q&a usage for the last 31 days ." lightbox="media/usage-reports/answer-analytics-q&a-usage-user-queries.png":::

+> [!NOTE]
-**Note**: Answer Analytics is currently not supported for the 12-month filter range and for certain types of tenants.
+> Answer Analytics is currently not supported for the 12-month filter range and for certain types of tenants.
 In case you do not see Answer Analytics feature on your test tenant drop us an email at searchadminxteam@service.microsoft.com and we will reach out to you for further investigation.

 ## Related articles